 Because we believe adjusted EPS, operating cash flow and constant currency revenue growth are the three fundamental financial metrics that drive shareholder value, we use similar metrics and weightings for both our short- and long-term incentive programs.
-The long-term incentive program contains specific definitions of the metrics.
+EPS is given greater weighting to emphasize profitable revenue growth and our belief that increases in EPS will lead to greater long-term shareholder value.
 The short-term plan contains specific financial metrics, but also permits the Compensation Committee some limited discretion as described below.

-The measures, weightings, goals and target to maximum payout ranges set by the Compensation Committee for 2013 are as follows:
+The measures, weightings, goals and target to maximum payout ranges set by the Compensation Committee for 2014 are as follows:

-Target Maximum Performance Measure Weighting (100% payout) (200% payout) adjusted EPS 40% \$1.12 \$1.15 operating cash flow 40% \$2.1 billion \$2.4 billion constant currency revenue growth, defined 20% 1% 2% as revenue growth adjusted to exclude the impact of changes in the translation of foreign currencies into U.S. dollars
+Performance Measure adjusted EPS Weighting 50% Target (100% payout) \$1.12 Maximum (200% payout) \$1.16 constant currency revenue growth, defined 30% 0.75% 2% as revenue growth adjusted to exclude the impact of changes in the translation of foreign currencies into U.S. dollars operating cash flow 20% \$1.9 billion \$2.0 billion